ibrierley/flutter_map_dragmarker/README.md

 See the main.dart file for example use, but the example below should show pretty much everything.

+If using flutter_map 0.14.0+ then you probably need allowPanningOnScrollingParent: false, in MapOptions

 Note: This layer should probably be the last layer IF it needs to be dragged (otherwise why would you use this :)), otherwise other layers may intercept the gestures.

 Add the `DragMarkerPlugin(),` to the plugins list, and then reference `DragMarkerPluginOptions` in your flutter_map layers.